-FaZe Clan’s Social Media Defense: The contract is being mischaracterized and we haven’t siphoned an unreasonable amount of money from Tfue.
+FaZe Clan’s Social Media Defense: The contract is being mischaracterized because the collective hasn’t siphoned an unreasonable amount of money from Tfue.

 Tfue’s Legal Arguments

-According to the suit, Tenney believes his FaZe Clan contract was draconian and exploitative because the agreement in question:
+According to the suit, Tenney believes his FaZe Clan contract was draconian and exploitative because the agreement: